 Who is eligible for the award?

-Any DVM or MPH student currently enrolled at Kansas State University.
+Any DVM, MPH, or College of Veterinary Medicine graduate student currently enrolled at Kansas State University.

 Must the project take place outside of the USA?

 Yes, to be eligible the project or part of the project must take place outside of the USA.

 Examples of projects which are eligible for the award may include externships, mentorships, research projects, conferences, clinical or field experiences, study tours.

 However this list is not exclusive.

 How much funding is available for the project?